Everything you need to know about

 How do I get my motorcycle license if I pass the course?

-If you successfully complete the BRC or BRC2 Rider Course, have a valid Massachusetts motorcycle permit at the time, and your permit does not expire for at least 2 weeks following the course completion date, you'll qualify for licensing through the course with no further testing at the registry!
+If you successfully complete the BRC or BRC2 Rider Course, have a valid Massachusetts motorcycle permit at the time, and your permit does not expire for at least 15 business days following the course completion date, you'll qualify for licensing through the course with no further testing at the registry!
 You will NOT have to go to the RMV and take a Road Test if you pass the course.

 Do I need a permit to take the class?